avaneev/a5hash/README.md

 This function features a very high hashing throughput for small strings/messages (about 11 cycles/hash for 0-64-byte strings, hashed repeatedly on Zen5).
-The bulk throughput is, however, only moderately fast (15 GB/s on Ryzen 9950X), and that is for a purpose...
+The bulk throughput is, however, only moderately fast (15 GB/s on Ryzen 9950X), and that is intentional.
 All newest competing "fast" hash functions try to be fast both in common keyed string hash-maps, and in large data hashing.
-In most cases, this is done for the sake of better looks in benchmarks as such hash functions rarely offer streamed hashing required for large data or file hashing...
+In most cases, this is done for better benchmark results, even though such hash functions rarely offer the streamed hashing required for large data or file hashing...

-`a5hash` was designed to be ultimately fast only for common string/small key data hash-maps and hash-tables, by utilizing "forced inlining" feature present in most modern C/C++ compilers: this is easily achievable since in compiled binary form, `a5hash` is very small - about 300-400 bytes, depending on compiler and architecture.
-Moreover, if the default seed (0) is used, or if a constant-sized data is being hashed, this further reduces the code size and increases the hashing throughput.
+`a5hash()` was designed to be ultimately fast only for common string/small key data hash-maps and hash-tables, by utilizing "forced inlining" feature present in most modern C/C++ compilers: this is easily achievable since in compiled binary form, `a5hash()` is very small - about 300 bytes on x86-64 and arm64.
+Moreover, if the default seed (0) is used, or if data of constant size is being hashed, this further reduces the code size and increases the hashing throughput.

 Note that this function is not cryptographically-secure: in open systems, and within any server-side internal structures, it should only be used with a secret seed, to minimize the chance of a collision attack (hash flooding).
-If an occasional "blinding multiplication" happens, `a5hash` immediately recovers the zeroed-out "seeds" (see below).
+If an occasional "blinding multiplication" happens, `a5hash` hash functions immediately recover the zeroed-out "seeds" (see below).

-`a5hash` produces different hashes on big- and little-endian systems.
+`a5hash` hash functions produce different hashes on big- and little-endian systems.
 This is a deliberate design choice, to narrow down the scope of uses to run-time hashing and embedded storage since endianness-correction usually imposes a 20% performance penalty.
 If you need a reliable and fast hash function for files, with portable hashes, [komihash](https://github.com/avaneev/komihash) is a great choice.

 In overall, `a5hash` achieves three goals: ultimate speed at run-time hashing, very small code size, and use of a novel mathematical construct.
 Compared to most, if not all, existing hash functions, `a5hash` does not use accumulators nor "compression" of state variables: the 128-bit result of multiplication is used directly as input on the next iteration.
-It is most definitive that mathematics does not offer any simpler way to perform high-quality hashing than that.
+It is most definite that mathematics does not offer any simpler way to perform high-quality hashing (in `SMHasher` sense) than that.

 This function passes all [SMHasher](https://github.com/rurban/smhasher) and [SMHasher3](https://gitlab.com/fwojcik/smhasher3/-/tree/main/results?ref_type=heads)